Modern Graphic Design

 Is a UX design bootcamp worth the investment?

-It can be but carefully research the curriculum and job placement rates.
+It can be, but be sure to carefully research the curriculum and job placement rates.
 Self-study is a valid alternative.

 How do I handle stakeholders who don't value UX?

 Educate them on UX benefits.
-Use data to show how good UX impacts business metrics.
+Use data to demonstrate the impact of good UX on business metrics.

 Watch for VR/AR interfaces, voice UI, and AI-driven personalisation.
 Accessibility and inclusive design are also growing in importance.